 Travel smart from Salina to Palermo • Insider tips for your trip

-Parking: Parking is available at Salina, but spots can fill up quickly, so aim to arrive early.
+Parking: Parking is available at Salina’s port, but spots can fill quickly, so it’s wise to arrive early.

-Scenic Views: Don’t forget your camera!
-The ferry offers stunning views of the coastline and nearby islands.
+Scenic Views: Keep your camera ready!
+The journey offers breathtaking vistas of the Aegean coastline and nearby islands.

 Visit our blog for more tips and ideas to make the most of your trip to Palermo.